 Health care providers (HCPs) like doctors, pharmacists, nurses, and more have always needed information from pharmaceutical companies in their daily work, but if your organization isn’t prioritizing the digital experiences you offer, you are likely struggling with HCP engagement.

 Your reputation, engagement metrics, and campaign efforts may be falling short—especially if you aren’t proactively working to understand exactly what HCPs need and making your content easy to find.
 Implementing digital engagement strategies can help improve HCP engagement, as well as position your organization as a leader in the field.

-We’ve worked with prominent pharmaceutical organizations in the U.S. to build strategies that increase HCP engagement and transform the way they operate to do so.
+We’ve worked with prominent pharmaceutical organizations in the U.S. to build successful HCP engagement strategies and transform the way they operate to do so.
 Together, we’ve learned a lot about core UX practices that have a direct impact on business goals.
-After fifteen years of designing and building highly-engaging platforms for our pharma clients, we’ve been able to pinpoint which efforts increase engagement and the common standards that leading organizations are holding themselves to.
+After fifteen years of designing and building highly-engaging platforms and digital strategy for pharma companies, we’ve been able to pinpoint which efforts increase engagement and the common standards that leading organizations are holding themselves to.

-Below are the UX best practices we’d recommend for biopharmaceutical leaders who are looking to better engage with the HCPs who rely on the information they produce.
+Below are the UX best practices we’d recommend for biopharmaceutical leaders and marketing teams at pharma companies who are looking to better engage with the HCPs who rely on the information they produce.

 Best practices for building HCP engagement strategies